wechaty/getting-started/README.md

 ### 1. I can not login with my Wechat account

-Wechat account that registered after 2017 will not be able to login via Web API.
+WeChat account that registered after 2017 will not be able to login via Web API.
 Learn more at <https://github.com/Chatie/wechaty/issues/872>

 Solution: Wechaty support protocols other than Web API, such as pad.
 Learn more at <https://github.com/Chatie/wechaty/issues/1296>